Pittsburgh-NEH-Institute/Institute-Materials-2020/admin/departure.md

 Before you check out, please be sure to keep the following move-out instructions in mind:

 * You will be required to turn in your PUC card at check out.
 * Any PUC card not returned will result in a $10 charge.
-* Leave your accommodations in broom-clean condition
-* Clean MicroFridges and any University-owned appliances.
+* Empty MicroFridges and any University-owned appliances.
 * Remove all personal belongings.
 * Leave only sealed bags of dry trash in your room.
 * Seal all wet and food-related garbage and place in the appropriate landfill of your residence hall.